omeka-s-modules/IiifPresentation/README.md

 An [Omeka S](https://omeka.org/s/) module that implements the [IIIF Presentation API](https://iiif.io/api/presentation/3.0/).

+## Endpoints

+This module adds the following IIIF Presentation endpoints:

+### IIIF Presentation v2

+These endpoints are available for version 2 of the IIIF Presentation API.

+#### /iiif-presentation/2/item/:item-id/manifest

+Get the IIIF manifest resource for an Omeka item.
+Outputs JSON-LD.

+- `:item-id`: The Omeka item ID

+#### /iiif-presentation/2/item/:item-id

+View the IIIF manifest resource for an Omeka item.
+Redirects to the Omeka S IIIF viewer (Mirador).

+- `:item-id`: The Omeka item ID

+#### /iiif-presentation/2/item/:item-ids/collection

+Get the IIIF collection resource for two or more Omeka items.
+Outputs JSON-LD.

+- `:item-ids`: The Omeka item IDs, delimited by commas

+#### /iiif-presentation/2/item/:item-ids

+View the IIIF collection resource for two or more Omeka items.
+Redirects to the Omeka IIIF viewer (Mirador).

+- `:item-ids`: The Omeka item IDs, delimited by commas

+#### /iiif-presentation/2/item-set/:item-set-id/collection

+Get the IIIF collection resource for an Omeka item set.
+Outputs JSON-LD.

+- `:item-set-id`: The Omeka item set ID

+#### /iiif-presentation/2/item-set/:item-set-id

+View the IIIF collection resource for an Omeka item set.
+Redirects to the Omeka S IIIF viewer (Mirador).

+- `:item-set-id`: The Omeka item set ID

+#### /iiif-presentation/2/item-set/:item-set-ids/collection

+Get the IIIF collection resource for two or more Omeka item sets.
+Outputs JSON-LD.

+- `:item-set-ids`: The Omeka item set IDs, delimited by commas

+#### /iiif-presentation/2/item-set/:item-set-ids

+View the IIIF collection resource for two or more Omeka item sets.
+Redirects to the Omeka IIIF viewer (Mirador).

+- `:item-set-ids`: The Omeka item set IDs, delimited by commas

+### IIIF Presentation v3

+These endpoints are available for version 3 of the IIIF Presentation API.

+#### /iiif-presentation/3/item/:item-id/manifest

+Get the IIIF manifest resource for an Omeka item.
+Outputs JSON-LD.

+- `:item-id`: The Omeka item ID

+#### /iiif-presentation/3/item/:item-id

+View the IIIF manifest resource for an Omeka item.
+Redirects to the Omeka S IIIF viewer (Mirador).

+- `:item-id`: The Omeka item ID

+#### /iiif-presentation/3/item/:item-ids/collection

+Get the IIIF collection resource for two or more Omeka items.
+Outputs JSON-LD.

+- `:item-ids`: The Omeka item IDs, delimited by commas

+#### /iiif-presentation/3/item/:item-ids

+View the IIIF collection resource for two or more Omeka items.
+Redirects to the Omeka IIIF viewer (Mirador).

+- `:item-ids`: The Omeka item IDs, delimited by commas

+#### /iiif-presentation/3/item-set/:item-set-id/collection

+Get the IIIF collection resource for an Omeka item set.
+Outputs JSON-LD.

+- `:item-set-id`: The Omeka item set ID

+#### /iiif-presentation/3/item-set/:item-set-id

+View the IIIF collection resource for an Omeka item set.
+Redirects to the Omeka S IIIF viewer (Mirador).

+- `:item-set-id`: The Omeka item set ID

+#### /iiif-presentation/3/item-set/:item-set-ids/collection

+Get the IIIF collection resource for two or more Omeka item sets.
+Outputs JSON-LD.

+- `:item-set-ids`: The Omeka item set IDs, delimited by commas

+#### /iiif-presentation/3/item-set/:item-set-ids

+View the IIIF collection resource for two or more Omeka item sets.
+Redirects to the Omeka IIIF viewer (Mirador).

+- `:item-set-ids`: The Omeka item set IDs, delimited by commas

 ## Events

 This module triggers these events during the composition of certain IIIF Presentation